VulcanMindForge/Branching/README.md

 Summary of common git commands, and practice with branching

+stuff on main
+making stuff appear on main
+so that we can make
+a conflict with staging.

 ## Basic Commands
 * 'git init' - initialize local git repository
 * 'git add filename.ext' - add file to be committed